-The detailed analysis of the above tabulated items is provided in Sections - Income Statement - Q1 Fiscal 2021 compared to Q1 Fiscal 2020, and in Sections Revenue, Direct Expenses, Gross Profit, Selling Expenses, G&A, and Interest Expense.
+The detailed analysis of the above tabulated items is provided in Sections - Income Statement - Q2 Fiscal 2021 and YTD Fiscal 2021 compared to Q2 Fiscal 2020 and YTD Fiscal 2020, and in Sections Revenue, Direct Expenses, Gross Profit, Selling Expenses, G&A, and Interest Expense.

-Highlights are provided here comparing the two periods:
+Highlights are provided:

-- ➤ The decline in revenues reflects impact of Covid-19 pandemic. - > Gross profit primarily reflects the decline in revenues. - Selling, General and Administrative ("SG&A") expenses were lower.
+- The decline in revenues reflects impact of Covid-19 pandemic. - > Gross profit primarily reflects the decline in revenues. - ➤ Selling, General and Administrative ("SG&A") expenses were lower.
 The lower SG&A expenses primarily reflect Covid-19 pandemic lay-off of some staff and the remaining staff including the management, since April 1, 2020, receiving 85% of their pre pandemic remuneration with assistance from Canada Emergency Wage Subsidy.
-Staff remuneration including travel expenses are the main component of SG&A (Q1 Fiscal 2021 78.2% vs. Q1 Fiscal 2020 81.3%). - Earnings/(loss) from operations before depreciation, amortization and interest was sharply lower.
-Loss in Fiscal 2021 of \$88,534 compared to earnings of \$37,914 in Q1 Fiscal 2020.
-The SG&A savings offset to some extent the decline in gross profit. - > Stated interest cost was significantly lower reflecting lower utilization of loan payable which is used to fund 90% of the MCA program advances (transaction credits). - The non-cash interest expense, comprising expense for 9% debentures charges for accretion, restructuring bonus and amortization of transaction costs related to \$200,000 9% debentures raised in October 2019 was higher primarily on account of \$200,000 raised in October 2019. - ➤ The depreciation for right of use asset was lower (\$11,373 vs. \$16,334) reflecting write-off due to its partial impairment at June 30, 2020.
+Receipt of CERS was a factor during Q2 Fiscal 2021.
+Staff remuneration including travel expenses are the main component of SG&A. - As disclosed in above tabulation, (loss) from operations before depreciation, amortization and interest compared with earnings in the corresponding periods in the previous year.
+The SG&A savings offset to some extent the decline in gross profit. - > Stated interest cost was significantly lower reflecting lower utilization of loan payable which is used to fund 90% of the MCA program advances (transaction credits). - The non-cash interest expense, comprising expense for 9% debentures charges for accretion, restructuring bonus and amortization of transaction costs related to \$200,000 9% debentures raised in October 2019 was higher primarily on account of \$200,000 raised in October 2019. - The depreciation for right of use asset was lower reflecting write-off due to its partial impairment at June 30, 2020.
 At end of Fiscal 2020 the property, plant and equipment were fully depreciated.
-Consequently depreciation and amortization expense was lower by \$13,721. - ➤ The result is a small decrease in net loss.
+Consequently depreciation and amortization expense was lower. - > The result is a small decrease in net loss.